mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 # [AC Power Flow](@id ACPowerFlowManual)
-To perform the AC power flow analysis, you will first need the `PowerSystem` composite type that has been created with the `ac` model.
-Following that, you can construct the power flow model encapsulated within the `ACPowerFlow` abstract type by employing one of the following functions:
+To perform the AC power flow analysis, we will first need the `PowerSystem` composite type that has been created with the `ac` model.
+Following that, we can construct the power flow model encapsulated within the `ACPowerFlow` abstract type by employing one of the following functions:
 * [`newtonRaphson`](@ref newtonRaphson),
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX),
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB),
 * [`gaussSeidel`](@ref gaussSeidel).

 These functions will set up the AC power flow framework.
-To obtain bus voltages and solve the power flow problem, you can use the following functions:
+To obtain bus voltages and solve the power flow problem, we can use the following functions:
 * [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)),
 * [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)).